harperd/machine-learning/notes/6-55-nn-gradient-checking.md

 ## Numerical Estimation of Gradients and Vectors

-When computing the estimated gradient of a vector or matrix its the same process as above just with respect to each prameter $\Theta$ value.
-Below is an illustration where we add and subract each parameter $\Theta$ and compute the partial derivative with respect to each $\Theta$ value:
+When computing the estimated gradient of a vector or matrix its the same process as above just with respect to each parameter $\Theta$ value.
+Below is an illustration where we add and subtract each parameter $\Theta$ and compute the partial derivative with respect to each $\Theta$ value:

 ![](../images/2-sided-diff-gradient-vector.png)